BrianS3/TweeTERA/README.md

 To get a full analysis of your tweets use the generate_report function.
 A html report called "Sentiment_Report.html" will be generated in your current working directory.

 ```
-from gps_695 import credentials as c
+from TweeTERA import credentials as c
-from gps_695 import visuals as v
+from TweeTERA import visuals as v

 c.load_env_credentials()
 v.generate_report()